 - How would your quality of life change upon you starting to take control over your finances, meaning you would never have to worry about money ever again?

-- What would your friends think if you decided to retire in ten years?
+- What would your friends think if you decided to retire early, like in ten years?

 - What would your friends think when you tell them you will be living abroad for 6 months per year (maybe letting your own home whilst away to pay for your full stay abroad)?